Memberships & Associations

 Working together and forming partnerships can help you attract new members by creating a unique selling point.
 Especially when your offers are a unique combination of your services and a partner's product or service.

-Teaming up with complementary entities also means your organisation accesses their audiences.
-Potentially new members who didn’t know your organisation existed prior to the partnership.
-This will expand your organisation's reach and boost credibility by associating with partners and benefiting from their brand equity and audience.
+Teaming up with complementary entities also means your organisation accesses their audiences; potentially new members who didn’t know your organisation prior to the partnership.
+Your organisation's reach expands and credibility increases just by association with certain partners, tapping into brand equity.

 Back to Contents